► It's an all-new Morgan!

 But the B58 engine and ZF auto transmission are very much an item, and separating the two isn’t straightforward.
 Morgan says that if a suitable manual gearbox were to become available, it would certainly consider offering a manual version in the future.
 Still, the pedals feel a tad offset, which might be exacerbated with the addition of a clutch pedal.

 Regardless, the ZF ’box is easy-going in town and you can override it with manual shift paddles mounted to the steering column surround.
-Shame they’re plastic and rather ordinary-feeling, but tooling bespoke shifters would have added big numbers to the production costs and inflated the Plus Six’s price accordingly.
+Shame they’re plastic and rather ordinary-feeling, but manufacturing bespoke shifters would have inflated the Plus Six’s price accordingly.

 Anyway, you were saying…